wombleton/gitlaw-nz/acts/T/Taratahi Agricultural Training Centre (Wairarapa) Act 1969.md

     (2) No money shall be withdrawn from the bank except by authority of the trust board and by cheque signed and countersigned by at least 2 persons whom the board from time to time appoints for that purpose.

-##### 14 Accounts
+##### 14 Accounting records must be kept

-*   (1) The trust board shall at all times keep full and correct records and accounts of all its financial transactions, assets, liabilities, and funds.
+*   (1) The trust board must ensure that there are kept at all times accounting records that---

-    (2) The accounts shall be audited by the Auditor-General.
+    *   (a) correctly record the transactions of the trust board; and

+    *   (b) will enable the trust board to ensure that the financial statements of the trust board comply with this Act; and

+    *   (c) will enable the financial statements of the trust board to be readily and properly audited.

+    (2) The trust board must establish and maintain a satisfactory system of control of those accounting records.

+    (3) The accounting records must be kept---

+    *   (a) in written form in English; or

+    *   (b) in a form or manner in which they are easily accessible and convertible into written form in English.

+    Section 14: replaced, on 1 April 2014, by [section 125][27] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 14A Financial statements must be prepared

-    (3) The trust board shall, not later than 3 months after the end of every financial year ending with 31 December, cause its accounts for that year to be balanced, and full and true accounts of its funds, income, and expenditure for that year, with a statement of financial position at the end of that year, to be prepared and submitted to the Auditor-General.
+*   The trust board must ensure that, within 3 months after the end of the financial year ending on 31 December, financial statements that comply with generally accepted accounting practice are---

-    Section 14(2): amended, on 1 July 2001, pursuant to [section 52][38] of the Public Audit Act 2001 (2001 No 10).

-    Section 14(3): amended, on 1 July 2001, pursuant to [section 52][38] of the Public Audit Act 2001 (2001 No 10).
+    *   (a) completed in relation to the trust board and that financial year; and

+    *   (b) dated and signed on behalf of the trust board by 2 members of the trust board.

-    Section 14(3): amended, on 1 October 1997, pursuant to [section 6(1)][39] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 14A: inserted, on 1 April 2014, by [section 125][27] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 14(3): amended, on 2 September 1996, by [section 4(a)][40] of the Taratahi Agricultural Training Centre (Wairarapa) Amendment Act 1996 (1996 No 148).
+##### 14B Financial statements must be audited

+*   (1) The trust board must ensure that the financial statements of the trust board are audited.

+    (2) The trust board is a public entity as defined in [section 4][43] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    Section 14(3) proviso: repealed, on 2 September 1996, by [section 4(b)][40] of the Taratahi Agricultural Training Centre (Wairarapa) Amendment Act 1996 (1996 No 148).
+    Section 14B: inserted, on 1 April 2014, by [section 125][27] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 15 Exemption from land tax and income tax